Polygraphs of finite derivation type: Rewriting properties of 2 -polygraphs

 \subsubsection{Termination}

-We say that $\Sigma$ \emph{terminates} if it has no infinite rewriting sequence.
-In that case, every $1$-cell has at least one normal form and \emph{noetherian induction} allows definitions and proofs of properties of $1$-cells by induction on the maximum size of the $2$-cells leading to normal forms.
-A \emph{termination order on $\Sigma$} is an order relation $\leq$ on parallel $1$-cells of $\Sigma^*$ such that the following properties are satisfied: \begin{itemize} \item the composition of $1$-cells of $\Sigma^*$ is strictly monotone in both arguments, \item every decreasing family $(u_n)_{n\in\Nb}$ of parallel $1$-cells of $\Sigma^*$ is stationary, \item for every $2$-cell $\alpha$ of $\Sigma$, the strict inequality $s(\alpha)>t(\alpha)$ holds. \end{itemize} As a direct consequence of the definition, if $\Sigma$ admits a termination order, then $\Sigma$ terminates.
-A useful example of termination order is the \emph{left degree-wise lexicographic order} (or \emph{deglex} for short) generated by a given order on the $1$-cells of $\Sigma$.
-It is defined by the following strict inequalities, where each~$x_i$ and~$y_j$ is a $1$-cell of $\Sigma$:
+We say that~$\Sigma$ \emph{terminates} if it has no infinite rewriting sequence.
+In that case, every $1$-cell of~$\Sigma^*$ has at least one normal form and \emph{noetherian induction} allows definitions and proofs of properties of $1$-cells of~$\Sigma^*$ by induction on the size of the $2$-cells leading to normal forms.
+A \emph{termination order on~$\Sigma$} is an order relation~$\leq$ on parallel $1$-cells of~$\Sigma^*$ such that the following properties are satisfied: \begin{itemize} \item the composition of $1$-cells of~$\Sigma^*$ is strictly monotone in both arguments, \item every decreasing family $(u_n)_{n\in\Nb}$ of parallel $1$-cells of~$\Sigma^*$ is stationary, \item for every $2$-cell~$\alpha$ of~$\Sigma$, the strict inequality $s(\alpha)>t(\alpha)$ holds. \end{itemize} As a direct consequence of the definition, if~$\Sigma$ admits a termination order, then~$\Sigma$ terminates.
+A useful example of termination order is the \emph{left degree-wise lexicographic order} (or \emph{deglex} for short) generated by a given order on the $1$-cells of~$\Sigma$.
+It is defined by the following strict inequalities, where the~$x_i$s and~$y_j$s are $1$-cells of~$\Sigma$:

-The deglex order is total if, and only if, the original order on $1$-cells of $\Sigma$ is total.
+The deglex order is total if, and only if, the original order on $1$-cells of~$\Sigma$ is total.